- Legal Articles

 July 17, 2019|

 The commercial disputes in UAE are generally resolved through litigation or arbitration.
 Wherein arbitration is nowadays the most common and widespread medium for resolving such disputes.
 The country follows the civil law system with an inquisitive approach of the court.
 The Corporate Lawyers of Dubai in this article have provided complete information regarding the dispute resolution process in UAE with regards to commercial disputes.
-The lawyers of Dubai have made it simpler for international and domestic investors to understand the legal framework and the UAE court structure to resolve commercial disputes:

 1. What are the primary dispute resolution mediums used for resolving the commercial dispute?